06 Safeguarding children, young people and vulnerable adults policy

 record of the incident is made on form 06.1b Safeguarding incident reporting form.

-parent, use emergency contacts listed for the child to ask an alternative adult to collect the child.
+the parent/carer, use emergency contacts listed for the child to ask an alternative adult to collect the child.

 - The emergency contact is informed of the situation by

-soon as possible and provides advice and assistance as appropriate.
+officer/line manager are informed of the situation as soon as possible and provide advice and assistance as appropriate.

 - If there is no one suitable to collect the child social